1st Manchester Rifles: Memorials

 A memorial plaque to the men of 2nd VB Manchester regiment who served in the Second Boer War is now in the Manchester & Salford University OTC Hall at University Barracks in Boundary Lane.
 It lists 157 names, of whom six died on service.

-On 12 June 1921 a memorial was unveiled at the Stretford Road drill hall comprising dark oak panels bearing the names of 1057 officers and men of the 6th Manchesters who died during World War I. When the drill hall was demolished and replaced by the new University Barracks in 1995 the panels were re-installed in the new building.
+On 12 June 1921, a memorial was unveiled at the Stretford Road drill hall comprising dark oak panels bearing the names of 1057 officers and men of the 6th Manchesters who died during the First World War.
+When the drill hall was demolished and replaced by the new University Barracks in 1995 the panels were re-installed in the new building.
 A brass plate bearing the names of the members of 1/6th Bn who died in Egypt and Gallipoli was installed in the Chapel of Mustapha Barracks, Alexandria.
 When British troops left in 1946 the memorial was sent to England and is now also located at University Barracks.
-There is an elaborate marble memorial plaque in Eye Parish Church in Leominster to the three sons of Lord and Lady Cawley who were killed in World War I, including Capt H.T.
+There is an elaborate marble memorial plaque in Eye Parish Church in Leominster to the three sons of Lord and Lady Cawley who were killed in the First World War, including Capt H.T.
 Cawley, MP, of 1/6th Manchesters.
 Captain Cawley is buried at Lancashire Landing Commonwealth War Graves Commission Cemetery.